Patrick941/Integrated-System-Design/lab3/PFarmer_lab3_p1.md

 When the code was run with this filter the output audio file had the tone removed and the voice was clear.
 #### Quantising the Filter
-The final step was the quantise the filter coefficients to determine whether the output was under-quantised, correctly-quantised or over-quantised.
+The final step was to quantise the filter coefficients to determine whether the output was under-quantised, correctly-quantised or over-quantised.
+Quantisation is the process of mapping the filter coefficients to a limited set of values.
+The amount of bits determines the amount of values in the set.
+The filter coefficients are then rounded to the nearest value in the set.\
+Over-quantisation is when the filter coefficients are have been quantised into too small a set space, in the case of this lab that was at 4 bits with even more pronounced effects at 2 bits.
+The result of an over-quantised filter is that the output audio file has not got the tone removed.\
+Under-quantisation is when the filter coefficients have been quantised into too large a set space, the result of this is no different from the result of a correctly-quantised filter but there is an unnecessary increase in resource usage.
+In the case of this lab that was at 16 bits.\
+Correct-quantisation is when the filter coefficients have been quantised into the smallest possible set space where the result of the filter still produces the desired results.
+This produces the correct result with the lowest possible resource usage.
+In the case of this lab that was at 8 bits.

 ### Reflections